KseniaShkaruta/DiamondHands/docker/readme.md

 This builds the image from the dockerfile.
 Run this from the directory where the dockerfile is  (or change `.` to `./path/to/Dockerfile`)
 * `docker build -t name-for-your-image .`
+** You may need to authenticate if you get a rate limit error - https://www.docker.com/increase-rate-limits

 ## Install a published image
 * **TODO**